We're working to improve the way we communicate and engage with our community and have developed a Community Engagement Strategy to guide our journey.

 • Improved knowledge about the role of Council and the democratic decision-making process

-• Improved decision making by Council that reflects the best interest of all sections of our community
+• Improved decision making by Council that best represent the interests of our broader community

 • Improved community confidence in Council and the decisions that it makes